jmcwhirter/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 * [CloudWatch dashboard](https://console.aws.amazon.com/cloudwatch/home?#dashboards:)
   * This shows you the number of invocations for each Lambda function on the left and some SQS message metrics on the right.
   * Refresh the dashboard to see how the plotted invocation count changes.
 When you see the invocation count settle back to zero, that indicates all of your data has been processed.
 Until then, feel free to explore the graphs and options.
+  * The metrics are logged every minute.
+Try changing your view to only see the last 1 hour, 30 minutes, or even 15 minutes to get higher fidelity in the graphs.
 * [SQS console](https://console.aws.amazon.com/sqs)
   * This shows the number of messages flowing through `IngestedRawDataFanOutQueue`.
 There are also dead letter queues set up in case things go wrong.
 * Run `aws s3 ls s3://$bucket/processed/ | wc -l` in your Cloud9 terminal